paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 /// This data needs to make its way from the provisioner into the InherentData.
 ///
-/// There, it is used to construct the InclusionInherent. type ProvisionerInherentData = (SignedAvailabilityBitfields, Vec<BackedCandidate>);
+/// There, it is used to construct the ParaInhenrent. type ProvisionerInherentData = (SignedAvailabilityBitfields, Vec<BackedCandidate>);

 /// Message to the Provisioner.